ninckblokje/ninckblokje.github.io/_drafts/cloud-adapter-sdk-part2.md

 ## Introduction
 So this is part 2 of a series of blog post describing building a Cloud Adapter for MongoDB.
 In this part I want to discuss the functionality I want to achieve.

 I will use Windows 10 and PowerShell (my favourite Windows shell!) for these blogs.
+All sources can be found on [GitHub](https://github.com/ninckblokje/MongoDBCloudAdapter).

 Parts: